Kozhikode

-Kozhikode (/ml/), also known as Calicut, is a city along the Malabar Coast in the state of Kerala in India.
+Kozhikode (/ml/), also known as Calicut, is a historic city along the Malabar Coast in the state of Kerala in India.
 The city is also known as the City of Spices.
+It was among the most important ports in the world during medieval times and have received visitors from Marco Polo to Ibn Batuta to Zheng He to Vasco da Gama.

-It is the nineteenth largest urban agglomeration in the country and the second largest one in Kerala.
-Calicut city is the second largest city proper in the state with a population of 609,224 within its municipal boundaries.
+It is the nineteenth-largest urban agglomeration in the country and the second-largest one in Kerala.
+Calicut city is the second-largest city proper in the state with a population of 609,224 within its municipal boundaries.
 Calicut is classified as a Tier-2 city by the Government of India.

 It is the largest city on the Malabar Coast and was the capital of the British-era Malabar district.
 It was the capital of an independent kingdom ruled by the Samoothiris (Zamorins).
 The port at Kozhikode acted as the gateway to the medieval South Indian coast for the Chinese, the Persians, the Arabs, and finally the Europeans.
 In 2023, Kozhikode was recognised by UNESCO as India's first City of Literature.

 Etymology

 The exact origin of the name Kozhikode is uncertain.
 According to many sources, the name Kozhikode is derived from Koyil-kota, meaning "fortified palace".
 Koil or Koyil or Kovil is the Malayalam/Tamil term for a Hindu temple.
 In the context of Kozhikide, it may refer to the Tali Shiva Temple.
 Both the terms kōyil and kōvil are used interchangeably.
 The Tamil name of the city is Kaḷḷikkōṭṭai.

-The name evolved into Kolikod, or its Arabic form Qāliqūṭ (IPA: qˠaːliqˠːuːtˤ) and later its anglicised version Calicut.
+The name evolved into Kolikod, or its Arabic form Qāliqūṭ (/ar/) and later its anglicised version Calicut.
 Chinese merchants called it Kūlifo.

 The word calico, a fine hand-woven cotton fabric that was exported from the port of Kozhikode, is believed to be derived from Calicut.